BhathikaGimhan/file-uploader/README.md

 # File_Sharing_System

-File Sharing Web App to share files like images,pdf with your friends in the college using Nodejs,MongoDb,Bootstrap !!
+File Sharing Web App to share files like images,pdf with your friends in the college using Nodejs,MongoDb!!

 ## How To Run?